argenisbaez8a/AcompanaMe26/replit.md

 - Pattern alerts for concerning mood trends
 - Critical support alert popup for severe declining patterns (3+ entries from regular to very bad)
 - Contact suggestions for friends, family, and guardians in crisis situations
+- **Email notification system**: Automatically sends alerts to guardians when critical patterns are detected

+### Email Notification System
+- **Guardian Contact Management**: Users can optionally provide guardian/parent email during onboarding
+- **Critical Pattern Detection**: System monitors mood entries for concerning patterns (3+ low mood entries)
+- **Automatic Email Alerts**: When critical patterns are detected and user dismisses the alert, an email is automatically sent to the registered guardian
+- **Professional Email Templates**: Comprehensive emails include pattern details, recommendations, and crisis resources
+- **SendGrid Integration**: Uses SendGrid API for reliable email delivery
+- **User-Controlled Notifications**: Emails are only sent when user acknowledges the alert by closing it

 ### Mobile-First Design
 - Responsive design optimized for mobile devices